Quantum-Many-Body/QuantumLattices.jl/docs/src/unitcell description framework/InternalDegreesOfFreedom.md

 #### Local level: Phonon and PID

 Phononic systems are also bosonic systems.
 However, the canonical creation and annihilation operators of phonons depends on the eigenvalues and eigenvectors of the dynamical matrix, making them difficult to be defined locally at each point.
 Instead, we resort to the momentum ($\mathbf{p}$) and displacement ($\mathbf{u}$) operators of lattice vibrations as the generators, which can be easily defined locally.
 The type [`PID`](@ref)`<:`[`IID`](@ref) could specify such a local generator, which has the following attributes:
-* `:tag::Char`: the tag, which must be either `'p'` or `'u'`, to specify whether it is the momentum or the displacement operator, respectively
+* `tag::Char`: the tag, which must be either `'p'` or `'u'`, to specify whether it is the momentum or the displacement operator, respectively
-* `:direction::Char`: the direction, which must be one of `'x'`, `'y'` and `'z'`, to indicate which spatial directional component of the generator it is
+* `direction::Char`: the direction, which must be one of `'x'`, `'y'` and `'z'`, to indicate which spatial directional component of the generator it is
 Correspondingly, the type [`Phonon`](@ref)`<:`[`Internal`](@ref), which defines the local $\{\mathbf{u}, \mathbf{p}\}$ algebra of the lattice vibrations, has the following attributes:
 * `ndirection::Int`: the spatial dimension of the lattice vibrations, which must be 1, 2, or 3